Tuning of altermagnetism by strain: Piezomagnetism due to relativistic effects

 The allowed bilinear invariants, up to linear order in strain, are listed in Table \ref{tab:relpiezo} for the altermagnetic SLG's.
-Previously, the zero-strain bilinear terms allowed in $F_a$ for all altermagnetic space groups, and altermagnetic spin splittings have been tabulated in Ref.~\cite{Roig2024a}.
-Our results agree once our SLG are interpreted in terms of the point group and irreducible representation, $\Gamma_{\mathbf{L}}$, as in the above examples.
+Previously, the zero-strain bilinear terms allowed in $F_a$ for all altermagnetic space groups have been tabulated in Ref.~\cite{Roig2024a}.
+Our results agree once SLG's are reinterpreted in terms of the point group and its irrep $\Gamma_{\mathbf{L}}$, as in the above examples.

 We note a general property: if a certain invariant $f_{\alpha\beta}L_\alpha M_\beta$ is allowed, then so is $f_{\alpha\beta}L_\beta M_\alpha$.
 If $f_{\alpha\beta}$ is not automatically symmetric or antisymmetric, these invariants are independent.
 Each such ``matching'' pair can be equivalently re-expressed in terms of symmetric and antisymmetric invariants, $L_\alpha M_\beta \pm L_\beta M_\alpha$ with coefficients, $f^s_{\alpha\beta}=f_{\alpha\beta}+f_{\beta\alpha}$ and $f^a_{\alpha\beta}=f_{\alpha\beta}-f_{\beta\alpha}$, respectively.
 Antisymmetric invariants correspond to Dzyaloshinskii-Moriya interaction (DMI), and appear in first order in SOC \cite{Roig2024a} for a generic minimal model \cite{Roig2024} of an altermagnet.
 Strain-induced DMI is further studied below in Section \ref{sec:strain_DMI}.